fe9lix/AccessRank/README.md

 ### Unit tests

-There's no exhaustive test coverage but a couple of unit tests should make sure that the basics work.
-If you change the implementation of AccessRank.swift, make sure that all tests still pass or, even better, add new tests ;).
+Although there's no exhaustive test coverage, a couple of unit tests in `AccessRankTests.swift` should at least make sure that the basics work.
+If you change the implementation of `AccessRank.swift`, make sure that all tests still pass or, even better, add new tests ;).